top of page

 The shake-up in 2026 could reset the competitive order, and Mercedes clearly intends to be in the fight.
 Their sustained investment in power unit innovation and sustainability gives them a strong platform.

-Mercedes and Petronas are pushing sustainable and eco-friendly fuels and tech that go beyond racing, bringing road-relevant innovation to the forefront of F1's future.
+Mercedes and Petronas are pushing sustainable and eco-friendly fuels and technology that extends beyond racing.
+They are bringing road-relevant innovation to the forefront of F1's future.

-With the new rules, renewed technical focus and solid driver line-up, Mercedes is widely tipped to be among the teams challenging for top honours once more.
+With the new rules, renewed technical focus, and a solid driver line-up, Mercedes is widely tipped to be among the teams challenging for top honours once more.

-From dominant constructors and driver championships to a strategic rebuild and a bold new era ahead, Mercedes-AMG Petronas remains one of Formula 1's defining stories.
-As the sport evolves - technically, socially and commercially - the Silver Arrows are positioning themselves not just to adapt, but to lead the next generation of racing history.
+Mercedes-AMG Petronas remains one of Formula 1's defining stories.
+From dominant constructors and driver championships to a strategic rebuild and a bold new era ahead, they are positioning themselves not just to adapt but to lead the next generation of racing history.

 Comments